Important student information

 Office of Accessibility

-The TRiO Student Support Services program provides many additional services to students, including academic planning, career exploration, transfer assistance, personal financial training and support, FAFSA assistance, cultural & college trips, leadership opportunities, grant aid, and tutoring in math, writing and General Education courses.
-The TRiO Program Coordinator and staff offices are located in rooms 812, 815, 817 and 818 of the Student Success Center in the HUB at the Escanaba Campus and in room 221 of the Student Success Center at West Campus.
-For more information, Email TRiO at Bay College or call 906-217-4133 (Main Campus - Escanaba, MI) 906-302-3035 (West Campus - Iron Mountain, MI)..
+The TRIO Student Support Services program provides many additional services to students, including academic planning, career exploration, transfer assistance, personal financial training and support, FAFSA assistance, cultural & college trips, leadership opportunities, grant aid and tutoring.
+The TRIO offices are located in the Student Success Center in the HUB at the Escanaba Campus and the Student Success Center at West Campus.
+For more information, Email TRIO at Bay College or call 906-217-4133 (Main Campus - Escanaba, MI) 906-302-3035 (West Campus - Iron Mountain, MI)..

 The Bay College Library provides services that are designed to meet classroom-related and general information needs of all students, faculty, staff and community members.
 The Library’s primary goal is to provide resources on campus and online that will enhance and expand an individual’s learning experience.
 Physical resources can be sent to Bay College West upon request.
 Details and digital resources can be accessed from the Library website or visiting the library on the Main Campus (Escanaba, MI).
 For more information, Email the Bay College Library or call 906-217-4055.